- What is the Year of Food and Farming?

 - I am a farmer who wants to host a school visit – how do I get involved?

-There is a lot of help and support available from a range of organisations to assist you
+- There is a lot of help and support available from a range of organisations to assist you

 to host school visits successfully.
 These organisations can help you with advice and

-If you are interested in hosting a school visit, in the first instance please contact
+training, and direct you towards curriculum support materials for your visit. - If you are interested in hosting a school visit, in the first instance please contact

 Farming and Countryside Education (FACE).
 FACE is an educational charity which focuses